 AMBITION Ambassadors are the men and women who strive to fight colorectal cancer by offering their time, strengths and stories as models for the entire Fight CRC community.
 They are all in!

-AVAILABILITY Ambassadors agree to a volunteer job description and support the mission of Fight Colorectal Cancer through awareness, advocacy, research and patient education.
+AVAILABILITY Ambassadors support the mission of Fight Colorectal Cancer through awareness, advocacy, research and patient education.
 After the one-year term, our hope is for ambassadors to remain active in the community.

-Are You Intersted in Becoming a Fight CRC Ambassador?
+Are You Interested in Becoming a Fight CRC Ambassador?

 Being an Ambassador means being able to keep my husband’s story alive after he passed away from colon cancer… It is important for our children to see that we still fight for daddy even though he’s no longer here.
 We do not want anyone else to lose a mother, father or loved one to this 90% preventable disease.